 The next time your tween goes on a school trip, church excursion, or outing with friends, talk with them about spending money while they’re away.
 Independence for a few hours is an opportunity to help them understand what is or is not a worthwhile use of money.
 It also teaches them the lesson of considering this question ahead of time and not in the moment as an impulse purchase.
 You'll do even better if you debrief (not interrogate) after the outing and see how it went.

-Saving up fora goal
+Saving up for a goal

 The concept of tithing for someone who is a long way from a steady salary can be difficult to grasp.
 Introduce the idea of giving as a conversation about what your family values and how to think about where gift to others could go.
 This might be the offering plate at church but could also be a local charity you help your child find.
 Donating is also an opportunity to discuss the idea of giving in the spirit of Matthew 6:2 (giving without seeking credit).

 This is an age where you can start to teach your tween about taxes.
-They’re at age where they have started to hear the passionate opinions society has about taxation, so help them begin to put it into a personal context.
+They’re at an age where they have started to hear the passionate opinions society has about taxation, so help them begin to put it into a personal context.
 The lesson can involve any trip to the store and a small math lesson.
 However, my favorite place for the lesson is a trip to a dollar store.
 The dollar store makes the math easy, but hammers home the key lesson: what you see on a price tag is not what you pay.

 A Word About Mistakes